 Paving isn’t the answer!
 It only increases the problem for those around you.
 There are ways to reduce it and embrace it.

 Hot tip, if the ground is very waterlogged, don’t tread on it!
-It’ll compact the soil and make it harder to work with, always garden when it’s drier.
+It’ll compact the soil and make it harder to work with – making the problem worse, always garden when it’s drier.

 Here are a few ideas to work with a waterlogged garden

 Green Roof Can you install a green roof?
 Over a bin store perhaps or the shed.
 This will soak in excess rainwater and look beautiful.

 Drainage ditch Channel the water, so it drains away better if possible.
 Either by making a little ditch or using a drainage system.

 Waterbutt Install a waterbutt or 2 to catch rainwater and use it on the garden.

 Raised beds Creating and planting on raised beds will absorb more water, and they tend to drain better

 Large plants Include large leafy plants and trees in your plans, and some evergreens will also hold more water.
 They also shelter the soil.